-Timothy B. Curry, M.D., Ph.D., studies the role of the autonomic nervous system in obesity and other components of the metabolic syndrome, including cardiovascular control, insulin sensitivity, lipolysis and energy expenditure.
+Timothy B. Curry, M.D., Ph.D., studies the autonomic nervous system, including its role in cardiovascular control and in insulin sensitivity, lipolysis and energy expenditure.

-Research studies are performed in the Integrative Physiology Laboratory and the Clinical Research Unit (CRU) at Mayo Clinic Hospital, Saint Marys Campus, and they're done in collaboration with investigators from the Department of Physiology and Biomedical Engineering and the Division of Endocrinology, Diabetes, Metabolism, & Nutrition.
+Research studies are performed in the Human Integrative Physiology laboratory and the Clinical Research Unit at Mayo Clinic Hospital, Saint Marys Campus, in collaboration with investigators from the Department of Physiology and Biomedical Engineering and the Division of Endocrinology, Diabetes, Metabolism, and Nutrition.

 Significance to patient care